 Contractors may have several questions about where to start when it comes to actually achieving CMMC compliance.
 The truth is that CMMC compliance can be complex, expensive, and time-consuming.
 For organizations that have not started their compliance journey, the average time it takes to reach total compliance is 12-18 months.

 For small organizations without a dedicated IT staff, enlisting the aid of an external service provider or MSP may be necessary.
 Before choosing a partner, make sure they are prepared to comply with CMMC regulations and plan to undergo a third-party assessment when the time comes.
-An MSP offers a number of benefits including:
+An ESP/MSP offers a number of benefits including:

-CorpInfoTech, is an MSP that offers IT, cybersecurity, and compliance solutions to SMBs across the U.S. Our services include security/risk assessments, firewall management (xDEFENSE), vulnerability management (v360), managed IT, and compliance aid.
+CorpInfoTech, is an MSP (ESP) that offers IT, cybersecurity, and compliance solutions to SMBs across the U.S. Our services include security/risk assessments, firewall management (xDEFENSE), vulnerability management (v360), managed IT, and compliance aid.
 As a certified RPO (registered practitioner organization) with the CyberAB, CorpInfoTech is certified to offer our services to organizations seeking certification (OSCs) with our own audit date coming up in November 2024.
 By partnering with CorpInfoTech, contractors can expect to automatically comply with 200+ of the required controls associated with CMMC.

 Choosing a security framework to develop your cybersecurity plan is crucial but picking the right one can also ensure compliance.
 CorpInfoTech utilizes the CIS Controls in all of our services to deliver greater security while also addressing compliance needs.
 The CIS Controls are a set of practical security domains that contain safeguards created to defend against the most common threats businesses face.
 The Controls were also created to align with many of the regulatory requirement's businesses face today, including CMMC.
-CorpInfoTech is the first organization to receive accreditation under the CIS Controls, meaning that our ability to implement the controls has been externally verified and recognized by the Center for Internet Security
+CorpInfoTech is the first organization to receive accreditation under the CIS Controls, meaning that our ability to implement the controls has been externally verified and recognized by the Center for Internet Security.

 To learn more about how CorpInfoTech keeps its clients secure and compliant, contact us today!